hemidactylus/flaskbiblio/README.md

 > A separate setting to enable/disable similarity-checks.
 It can also be, in the future, a similarity-severity slider.

 ## Major TODOs

-Author notes
-> Authors should bear a `notes` field for any use the librarian deems appropriate.

 MultiHousees
 > **MultiHouses**: a single db dealing with multiple users and multiple houses.
 Each book is `registered` to